SNES-Tools/haskell-65816/types.md

 or another (or even a bit type to a range type), then the compiler could never tell you an array would be indexed out of bounds, because the index would be clamped to be in bounds at runtime, which does not let the programmer know that they are going to be accessing the array incorrectly.
+In short, I have to think about this more.

 ### For loops over arrays